Nonlinear filtering based on density approximation and deep BSDE prediction: Error analysis

 \section{Error analysis}

-In this section we study the strong convergence of the new approximative filter.
+In this section, we quantify how discretization and optimization errors propagate through the recursive filtering scheme by studying a strong error.
 To simplify the notation, we fix the time grid to satisfy, for all $k=0,\dots,K-1$, $n=0,\dots,N-1$, $t_{k,n+1}-t_{k,n} = \frac{T}{KN} \eqdef \tau$.
 We begin Section~\ref{section: useful lemmas} by reciting some results that we need.
 In Section~\ref{section: theoretical convergence proof} we state the main result and give the corresponding proof.
-Throughout the section, we assume \eqref{eq: condition smooth} and \eqref{eq: condition ellipticity}.
+Throughout the section, we assume \eqref{eq: condition smooth} and \eqref{eq: condition hörmander}.